Transportation study evaluates services to disabled individuals

 The study over the past year and a half sought to quantify the problems individuals face with public transportation.

-For Rebecca Duden, her mother has had to move her from home to home to be close to a bus stop when thr routes change.
-Duden has used the paratransit city bus system for 20 years and currently has one hour, 40 minute commute to her work at KETCH in Old Town despite living within Wichita city limits.
+For Rebecca Duden, her mother has had to move her from home to home to be close to a bus stop when the routes change.
+Duden has used the paratransit city bus system for 20 years and currently has one hour, 40-minute commute to her work at KETCH in Old Town despite living within Wichita city limits.

 “KETCH is usually open on the holidays when the buses are not running so I have to make another means of transportation on those days,” Duden said.